cyclic-software/docs/docs/concepts/database.md

 [GitHub](https://github.com/cyclic-software/dynamodb) | [NPM](https://www.npmjs.com/package/@cyclic.sh/dynamodb)

-The sdk simplifies the DynamoDB interface and enables collection organization of records, queries and data scheme discovery among other features.
+The sdk simplifies the DynamoDB interface and enables collection organization of records, queries, and data scheme discovery among other features.

 ### Collection Items
 The package organizes items into the following structure: